Uploading Your Own Content to ClassVR

 Once this is in your playlist, you can either save the playlist to your library, or send the model to the headsets using the following icons in the Playlist toolbar:

-To remove content from the ClassVR portal, locate the file in My Cloud, Shared Cloud or Community.
-Right-click on the file in question and then click Delete.
+To remove content from the ClassVR Portal, locate the file in My Cloud, Shared Cloud or Community.
+Click on the file in question and then click 'Delete' from the 'Actions' pane.

 Further information on tags and how to use them

-Tags are used on content such as videos to ensure that they are rendered correctly on the ClassVR headsets.
-If the tags have not been applied, the content will display off-centre, rotated 90° or split down the middle for example.
-Adding the appropriate tags to the content (such as 180°, 360°, VR etc.) means that the content will display in the right format.
-Usually right-clicking on the track in the ClassVR Portal will bring up the most relevant tags for the content in question.
+Tags are used on content such as videos to ensure they render correctly on ClassVR headsets.
+Without the appropriate tags, content may display incorrectly—for example, off-centre, rotated 90°, or split down the middle.
+Applying the correct tags (such as 180°, 360°, VR, etc.) ensures the content appears in the intended format.
+In most cases, right-clicking on a track in the ClassVR Portal will suggest the most relevant tags for that content.

 Related Categories